Gosford High School: Music

 Apart from the mandatory Music course in Year 8, the school has several music groups and programmes, including a Concert Band that has toured overseas in Hong Kong, New Zealand and Singapore.
 A school musical is held every two years.
 The school also hosts an annual Kerle Comp, in which students form bands to perform the music of Bobby King.
-There is also 2 main school bands, the Concert Band and the Premier Ensemble.
-Players have a special opportunity to play with other skilled musicians.
+There are two main school bands, the Concert Band and the Premier Ensemble.

 Sport

-The school holds annual swimming, athletics and cross country carnivals, with achieving students competing in higher level competitions.
-Within the school there are four sporting houses: Kingsbury (red and white), Rowe (black and white), Wheeler (green and yellow) and OSU (brown and yellow), named after prominent members of the local community and the Old Students Union.
+The school holds annual swimming, athletics and cross country carnivals, with achieving students competing in higher level competitions run by the Sydney North School Sports Association.
+Within the school there are four sporting houses, named after prominent members of the local community and the Old Students Union.